 While the base unit comprised “only” 331 parts, the chronograph module and the perpetual calendar mechanism added 160 and 210 parts respectively, raising the total parts count to even more impressive 701 parts.

-It must be a real nightmare to service, if you live far from the civilized word.
+It must be a real nightmare to service if you live far from the civilized world.

-Well, that is the name of the game with grand complication watches.
-Owning it is like owning a supercar: you either can afford it or you can’t.
+Well, that is the name of the game with Grand Complications.
+Owning any of them is like owning a supercar: you either can afford it or you can’t.

-On the surface, however, the watch looks stunningly elegant and even simple.
+On the surface, however, the 5208P looks stunningly elegant and deceptively simple.

 Unlike offerings from some “young and aspiring” brands that tend to stuff their high complication timekeepers with functions not worrying a bit about the legibility of the final product, Patek Philippe always takes the problem of legibility with extreme prejudice.